temporalio/documentation/docs/server-versions-dependencies.md

 Temporal has built-in Workflow search functionality.
 To enhance this feature, Temporal supports an [integration with Elasticsearch](/docs/server-elasticsearch-setup).
-Eventstreaming (Kafka + Zookeeper) is required for this feature in some versions of Temporal.
-Starting with Temporal Server version 1.5.4, the use of Kafka can be disabled using dynamic config settings.
-See the Temporal Server version [1.5.0 release notes](https://github.com/temporalio/temporal/releases/tag/v1.5.0) for details on how to disable it.

-- **Elasticsearch v6.8 & v7.7**
+- **Elasticsearch**
+	- Elasticsearch v7.7 is supported from Temporal version 1.7.0 onwards
+	- Elasticsearch v6.8 is supported in all Temporal versions
+	- Both versions are explicitly supported with AWS Elasticsearch
 - **Kafka v2.1.1 & Zookeeper v3.4.6**
+	- Starting with Temporal Server version 1.5.4, the use of Kafka can be disabled using dynamic config settings.
+	  See the [1.5.0 release notes](https://github.com/temporalio/temporal/releases/tag/v1.5.0) for details on how to disable it.
+	- Starting from Temporal Server version 1.8.0, Kafka and Zookeper are no longer required.

 ### Monitoring & observation